tikv/website/content/docs/3.0/reference/clients/rust.md

 ---
-title: Rust
+title: Rust Client
-description: Interact with TiKV using the raw key-value API or the transactional key-value API
+description: Interact with TiKV using Rust.
 menu:
     docs:
         parent: Clients
+        weight: 2
 ---

 TiKV offers two APIs that you can interact with: